How to Change a Tire

 Now you can lower the vehicle completely.
 Once the jack is completely released from the vehicle, pull it out from underneath the vehicle.
 It’s a good idea to check the tightness of the lug nuts again with the lug wrench to ensure they didn’t loosen up.

-12. Put all Equipment and Flat Tire in Trunk
+12. Store All Equipment Used and Place Flat Tire in Trunk For Recycling

 Congratulations, you just changed a tire!
 Make sure you put all of your equipment (lug wrench, jack, safety equipment, etc.) back into your trunk or their designated areas.
 It’s a good idea to load your flat tire in your trunk or your back space to take to Telle Tire for inspection.